 Advantageous but not essential is an angled display or the ability to set it at an angle or a pull-out display.
 The reason is for ease of reading while measuring your coffee and water.
 My own preference is for a backlit display that lights up automatically when weighing.

 The next thing to look for is your coffee scales to be battery powered.
 Using regular batteries is up to you.
-I have a preference for a recharagable battery not for prolonged battery life but for convenience as I use my scales a lot.
+I have a preference for a rechargeable battery not for prolonged battery life but for convenience as I use my scales a lot.

-What you prefer is up to you as a home barista it is not going to make much of a difference.
+What you prefer is up to you as a home barista; it is not going to make much of a difference.
 If you are a professional barista and like to use your own trusted scales, then an installed rechargeable battery is advantageous.

 Running on battery power gives you that mobility of being able to use them anywhere and not need to seek out a power outlet to plug them in to.

 Accuracy is something that you are looking for as well.
-Accuracy and precision is important.
+Accuracy and precision are important.
 I don’t subscribe to the need for double-digit accuracy, that to 1/100th of a gram.
 A single digit or 1/10th of a gram accuracy and precision is all that is needed for measuring your coffee and water.